erikh/ldhcpd/README.md

   Richard Warburton (@krolaw), et al. This tool would be much less useful without it.
 - https://github.com/jinzhu/gorm and https://github.com/mattn/go-sqlite3 for the database work.
-- https://google.golang.org/grpc for the control plane protocol
+- https://google.golang.org/grpc for the control plane protocol.
 - https://github.com/box-builder/box which is a mruby-based docker image builder.

 ## Author